 Master of Leadership in Sustainable Finance

 The Certified Expert in Digital Finance is an Elective Module of the Master of Leadership in Sustainable Finance.
-Join our Master programme after completing the CEAF course and waive one elective module.
+Join our Master programme after completing the CEDF course and waive one elective module.
 Also, the amount you paid for the course will be deducted from the final tuition fee of the Master programme.

 Inclusive Finance Summer Academy